bluepylons/Boston/Boston - Current design/CNC version/README-S1-DB.md

 | OEDNI-75-3-7 | Silver, matte       |
 | OEDNI-75-4-7 | Black, matte        |

 ## Daughterboard

 The CNC version of Boston now uses the [S-series Unified Daughterboard](https://unified-daughterboard.github.io/#/db-spec-s), and is meant for use with PCB revisions V0.8 and newer.
 Various vendors sell this daughterboard, such as [Cannonkeys](https://cannonkeys.com/products/unified-s1-daughterboard-and-molex-cable) and [RNDKBD](https://rndkbd.com/products/unified-daughterboard?variant=42772031242474).
 You can also find manufacturing files for it on their website.

-Note that older PCBs (V0.6.1D and older) were meant to be used with the the older C3 Daughterboard, which as a different connector (a JST SM0connector instead of a Molex PicoEZmate connector).
+Note that older PCBs (V0.6.1D and older) were meant to be used with the the older C3 Daughterboard, which as a different connector (a JST SM connector instead of a Molex PicoEZmate connector).
 You may need to find or make an adapter cable if you are using a V0.6.1D or older PCB with a case meant for the S1 Daughterboard.
+You can buy a

 ### Unified Daughterboard Cable

 To connect the daughterboard and the main PCB, you will need a Molex PicoEZmate cable with [the correct pinout](https://unified-daughterboard.github.io/#/info-consumer?id=pinout) for Unified Daughterboards and that is at least 75mm long.
-The cables sold by keyboard vendors should be the correct ones.
+The cables sold by keyboard vendors that come with their daughterboards should be the correct ones.

-**Note that the PicoEZmate cables that Molex sells (36920-04xx) do not have the correct pinout for use with Unified Daughterboards, and may damage your PCB**
+**Note that the PicoEZmate cables that Molex sells (part numbers 36920-04xx) do not have the correct pinout for use with Unified Daughterboards, and may damage your PCB**

 If you need to make a cable, the Unified Daughterboard Project [suggests](https://unified-daughterboard.github.io/#/info-vendor?id=prototype-cables) buying pre-crimped wires and cable housings and making your own cables with the correct pinouts.
 You will need the following to make a cable; this will result in a long 300mm cable.
 Simply insert the pre-crimped wire ends into the connector housing until it clicks.